ZailinYuan/PostgreSQL/Commands_tips.md

 ```
 It works!
 Subquery can refer 'c' of outer query.

+# Limit Offset
+* What if limit or offset is out of boundary?

 # Window function
 window functions returns result within group partitioned by PARTITION clause.